 Rather than tell older children how to fix the problem, this phrase shows that you’re open to their ideas.
 Older kids often have lots of ideas on what they want to do, but may doubt you’ll approve their solutions.
 This phrase opens the door for them to share their ideas, and then you can work together to try to make one work.

 For younger kids: “I’m sorry this is happening.
 I wish I could fix it for you.”

 Sometimes kids just want to know you’re on their side.
 Using a simple phrase that confirms what’s happening is real and frustrating, while also indicating you’re there to help, can be extremely powerful.
 You’re showing your children that even though times are difficult, you’re there for them.

 For older kids: “Things are pretty strange right now.
 What do you need to make it easier?”

 The reality is that our lives are completely different than they were just a few weeks ago.
 We've thrown a lot at kids, especially older ones.
-They're doing e-learning, missing events, stuck at home without their friends—and because they're big kids, they're expected to navigate it without tantrums or attitude.
+They're missing camp and school, stuck at home without their friends—and because they're big kids, they're expected to navigate it without tantrums or attitude.
 Allow children to express how hard things are, and remember it's okay to baby them, just a little bit, while they adjust.